After I Watched Legend Of Vox Machina Season 3, I Totally Get Why Critical Role Stars Can't Wait For Fan Reactions

 The Legend of Vox Machina is set to return for Season 3 as a long-awaited entry in the 2024 TV schedule.
 The new batch of episodes has to pick up where Season 2 left off with the deceitful dragon Raishan infiltrating Whitestone with a proposition for the band of heroes.
 More than a year has passed since fans with a Prime Video subscription saw that cliffhanger; now, having been fortunate enough to see all twelve episodes of Season 3, I can safely say that what comes next was worth the wait... and why the Critical Role cast's comments about fan reactions 100% make sense.

 With three dragons of the Chroma Conclave still alive after the end of Season 2, Vex (Laura Bailey), Vax (Liam O'Brien), Percy (Taliesin Jaffe), Pike (Ashley Johnson), Keyleth (Marisha Ray), Scanlan (Sam Riegel), and Grog (Travis Willingham) together face bigger challenges than ever before that not only take them to different continents, but also different planes of existence.
-As the trailer suggested, going to literal hell isn't exactly fun for Pike in particular, but there's plenty of fun to be had for viewers, and even the animation hits harder this time around.
+As the trailer suggested, going to literal hell isn't exactly fun for Pike the holy woman, but there's plenty of fun to be had for viewers, and even the animation hits harder this time around.

 Critical Role – a.k.a. the team behind the show and the Dungeons & Dragons campaign on which it's based – pack a lot into just twelve episodes.
 Prime Video once again releasing the episodes in groups of three instead of all at once guarantees that fans will have plenty to talk about each week.
 I spoke with the cast during the Prime Video press day for The Legend of Vox Machina Season 3 to ask if there are any episodes that they were particularly excited to see reactions to, and quickly received an emphatic "Yes!" from Ashley Johnson.
 Travis Willingham then shared:

 Oh my gosh, yes.
 I've got a bulletin board. [laughs] I can tell you also in my calendar that when they drop, I will be allotting a certain amount of time – I don't know what it'll be – and just checking out those reactions.
 Whether it's on social media or actual reaction videos, the community of people that go through and spend their time watching it and sharing it and help evangelize the story has been amazing.
-Gosh, I feel like every three episode drop has something in it, if not more than one moment, that I will be very, very anxious to see how people react to.
+I feel like every three episode drop has something in it, if not more than one moment, that I will be very, very anxious to see how people react to.

 Fans, be prepared for Travis Willingham to possibly get a look at your reactions to the various episodes of Season 3!
 Avoiding spoilers, he didn't name any specific episodes, but suffice it to say that there will be more than enough for fans to talk about after each block of three.
 Liam O'Brien got a little bit more specific about the reactions he can't wait for, saying: